peermusic/documentation/domain-analysis.md

 > **Creator side:** You can distribute your music and receive a share of the profit depending on how much your music gets played.

-Monetization happens on the consumers side `freemium`.
+Monetization happens on the consumers side. `freemium`

 ### "SoundCloud"